gensign/viaCodChallenge/README.md

 are not clear then feel free to make some assumptions but provide documentation on why you made these assumptions.

+## Bonus Points
-While optimizing the solution is not the main focus, please feel free to document any optimizations that you made or thought about during the course of this exercise.
+While optimizing the solution is not the main focus, please feel free to identify any anti-patterns observed or optimizations needed.

+Feel free to call out, or preferrably change, any packages, coding styles, or naming conventions changed.

+If this were an application you were using for a project make the changes that would improve it and document any changes here in the readme file under the "Changes Section"

+## Changes

 ## Submitting